nest/nest-simulator/extension_modules.md

 As a starting point, try to build MyModule as follows:

-1. From the NEST source directory, copy directory examples/MyModule to somewhere outside the NEST source, build or install directories.
+1. From the NEST source directory, copy directory `examples/MyModule` to somewhere outside the NEST source, build or install directories.
-2. Create a build directory for it on the same level as MyModule, e.g., mmb next to it
+2. Create a build directory for it on the same level as MyModule (e.g. mmb)

         cd /path/to/MyModule
         cd ..